KrisKennaway/ii-pix/README.md

 *  supports additional (custom) dither modes (partly out of necessity due to the custom "colour block" model)

 *  Supports a variety of perceptual colour distance metrics including CIE2000 and the one bmp2dhr uses.
-In practise I'm not sure the others are useful since CIE2000 is the most recent refinement of much research on this topic, and is the most accurate.
+In practise I'm not sure the others are useful since CIE2000 is the more recent refinement of much research on this topic, and is the most accurate of them.

 * like bmp2dhr, only supports BMP source images in a particular format.